 In order to structure a fully tax deferred exchange, where an investor selling a property will not recognize any capital gains tax, the investor must purchase a replacement property or properties using all the net proceeds, plus they must replace the debt which was paid off on the sale property with new debt of equal or greater value when purchasing the new property (or inject an equal amount of cash from outside the transaction.)
-The replacement of debt can sometimes pose a problem where the net proceeds of the sale will not cover their tax obligations from the sale.
-This can happen because of a distressed sale, a short sale, a deed in lieu of foreclosure, or a foreclosure, which are also considered to be sales for purposes of Section 1031 of the Internal Revenue Code.
-This can also happen because the investor previously refinanced the property to a level where debt service exceeds current cash flow and they want to sell to eliminate the negative cash flow, but the net sales proceeds are less than the tax liability.
+The replacement of debt can sometimes pose a problem where the net proceeds of the sale will not cover the tax obligations from the sale.
+This can happen because of a distressed sale, a short sale, a deed in lieu of foreclosure, or a foreclosure, which are all considered to be sales for purposes of Section 1031 of the Internal Revenue Code.
+This situation can also occur because the investor previously refinanced the property to a level where debt service exceeds current cash flow and they wish to sell to eliminate the negative cash flow, but the tax liability exceeds the net sales proceeds.

-A potential solution to this problem may be the use of highly-leveraged (or ‘zero-coupon’) properties to allow investors to complete a 1031 exchange and, therefore, defer the taxes that would otherwise be due as a result of the sale.
+A potential solution to this problem can be to acquire a highly leveraged zero-coupon property which allows investors to satisfy their debt requirement to complete a 1031 exchange and effectively defer the taxes that would otherwise be due because of the sale.

-While the purpose of these DST offerings may be to provide investors with a way to complete a 1031 exchange with minimal equity, there are likely to be significant tax implications during the holding period of the properties.
+While the purpose of Zero-Coupon offerings may be to provide investors with a way to complete a 1031 exchange with minimal equity, there can be tax implications during the holding period of the zero-coupon interest.
 Generally speaking, all operating income is taxable unless it is offset by qualifying items such as interest payments on qualifying mortgages and depreciation.
 When the combination of interest payments and depreciation deductions is less than the operating income, the remaining income is typically taxable.
-However, since this DST offering structure uses all (or most) of the operating income to service the mortgage payments, there is typically little or no cash flow available for distributions to the investors.
-This leads to the creation of ‘phantom income’ where there is no cash flow to the investors, but the operating income is greater than the tax deductions, thus creating taxable income.
+However, since these zero-coupon structures use all of the operating income to service the mortgage payments, there is no cash flow available for distributions to the investors.
+This can lead to the creation of ‘phantom income’ where there is no cash flow to the investors, but the operating income is greater than the tax deductions, thus, creating taxable income.
 The timing and amount of phantom income is based on each investor’s individual circumstances, but it is likely to occur at some point during the holding period based on the amortization schedule.